 Human-wildlife conflict occurs when animals pose a direct and recurring threat to the livelihood of the communities through attacking and killing their cattle.
-This ultimately leads to the persecution of that species.
-Examples of human-wildlife conflict that communities in East Africa deal with are instances such as elephants clearing farmer’s crops or carnivores, such as leopards, turning to cattle as an alternative food source.
-Despite the history of conflict; innovation and education have led to collaboration between conservancies and locals and positive changes are being made.
+This ultimately leads to the persecution of that species in retaliation.
+Examples of human-wildlife conflict that communities in East Africa deal with are instances such as elephants clearing farmer’s crops, or carnivores, such as leopards, turning to cattle as an alternative food source.
+Despite the history of conflict; innovation and education have led to collaboration between conservancies and locals, and positive changes are being made.

 Read more about our human-wildlife conflict progress here.

 Twende Porini, which means, “Let’s go to the bush”, is our flagship environmental children’s programme.
 Lessons are combined with games and fun activities while teaching the children about the importance of sustainable tourism and conservation, and the benefits that these have for them and their families living within rural communities close to our properties.

 Watch our Twende Porini video here